-Within five (5) business days after receiving your complaint, the Rights Office will send you a letter indicating that your complaint was received and providing a copy of the complaint.
+Within five (5) business days after receiving your complaint, the Rights Office will send you a letter indicating that your complaint was received and will also provide a copy of your complaint.
 This letter will also tell you what the Rights Office will do with your complaint.